Attacks renew debate: Should US have domestic terrorism law?

 The Justice Department has historically reserved terrorism prosecutions for cases involving foreign organizations.

 That's because the State Department maintains a list of dozens of foreign terror groups.
-Actions aimed at helping those organizations, whether traveling abroad to join ISIS or committing an act at home - fall under a broadly construed law that makes it illegal to lend material support to a foreign terror organization.
+Actions aimed at helping those organizations, whether traveling abroad to join the Islamic State group or committing an act at home, fall under a broadly construed law that makes it illegal to lend material support to a foreign terror organization.

 By comparison, the U.S. does not make it a crime to associate with organizations like the Ku Klux Klan that have been involved in ideologically motivated crimes.